Layering

 of the contrasting fabrics underneath.
 Opaque and sheer fabrics are combined.

-shapes - or both.
-All can be stitched together before cutting away areas to reveal
+All layers can be stitched together before cutting away areas to reveal

-It can also mean layering stitches.
-The same stitch may be put - in different
+Layering can also mean layering stitches.
+For example, the same stitch may be

-what is underneath.
+with what is underneath.

-This page features some pieces which began life as demonstrations in a
+Below are featured some pieces which began life as demonstrations in a

 workshop of mine entitled Layering, Optical Colour-mixing and Texture. © I have